INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/xml_spec.rst

     <StateAssignment>

-Used in transitions to assign a value to a statevariable during a transition.
+Used in transitions to assign a value to a state-variable during a transition.

 .. note::

-    'Inplace' operations arenot supported and should be written out as in full: :math:`x+=z \rightarrow x=x+z`
+    'In-place' operations are not supported and should be written out as in full: :math:`x+=z \rightarrow x=x+z`

 Attributes: